Freshtanazari/Freshtanazari/README.md

 # Hi there, I'm Freshta Nazari 👋

-🚀 **Software Engineer | Web Developer | Aspiring Data Scientist **
+🚀 **Junior Web Developer | Aspiring Data Scientist **

 ---

 ### 👨‍💻 About Me
-I'm a software engineer passionate about building efficient, meaningful, and data-driven applications.
+I'm a junior developer passionate about building efficient, meaningful, and data-driven applications.
 My journey started in **web development**, creating responsive and dynamic websites, and has now expanded toward **data science** — where I explore how data can power intelligent decisions.

 I enjoy solving real-world problems, learning continuously, and developing projects that combine **software engineering**, **data science**, and **creativity**.